genakrikadil/wendy_addams_bot/README.md

         # this is where we will call the backend, assuming that
         # web server for HTML/JS content and web server for
-        # backed located on the same IP address.
+        # backed located on the same IP address as frontend.

         const baseUrl = window.location.origin;